aforestsomewhere/lc-data-intro/episodes/02-match-extract-strings.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Exercise Using Regex101.com
+## Exercise: Using Regex101.com

 For this exercise, open a browser and go to [https://regex101.com](https://regex101.com).
 Regex101.com is a free regular expression debugger with real time explanation, error detection, and highlighting.

 Open the [swcCoC.md file](https://github.com/LibraryCarpentry/lc-data-intro/tree/main/episodes/data/swcCoC.md), copy the text, and paste that into the test string box.

-For a quick test to see if it is working, type the string `community` into the regular expression box.
+For a quick test to see if it is working, type the string `community ` into the regular expression box.

 If you look in the box on the right of the screen, you see that the expression matches six instances of the string 'community' (the instances are also highlighted within the text).